The SAML Integration is designed such that it can be implemented gradually, with no disruption to existing users.

 Keep this browser tab open for later.

-Automation Cloud can connect to any third-party identity provider (IdP) that uses the SAML 2.0 standard.
+Orchestrator can connect to any third-party identity provider (IdP) that uses the SAML 2.0 standard.

 While configuration may vary depending on your chosen IdP, we have validated the configuration for the following providers, which you can use as reference to configure the integration: